blocksds/sdk/docs/content/technical/memory_map.md

 However, 3D texture data, texture palette, and extended sprite/background palettes are different.
 It isn't possible for the CPU and the graphics engines to access them at the same time.
 For that reason, it is needed to copy data to them while they are in LCDC mode.
-For example, for texture data and texture
+This mode maps VRAM to the CPU, but the graphics engines can't access VRAM.

-palettes:
+For example, to load texture data and texture palettes, map the banks as LCDC:

 ```c
 vramSetBankA(VRAM_A_LCD);